Ivan Fatić: Serbia

 On 28 July 2013 Fatić returned to Serbia for Vojvodina in 2+1 year contract.
 On 10 October 2013 the contract was terminated.

 Malaysia and Bosnia-Herzegovina

 In November 2014, he was signed by Sarawak FA to play in Malaysia Super League.
 He played for 25 games and scored 3 goals before moving to Bosnian club, FK Slobodan Tuzla, on 1 July 2016 where he appeared in 10 games and scored 1 goal for them.

 International career

-Fatić made his debut for Montenegro in a June 2009 FIFA World Cup qualification match away against Cyprus and has earned a total of 6 caps, scoring no goals.
+Fatić made his debut for Montenegro in a June 2009 FIFA World Cup qualification match away against Cyprus.
+He earned a total of six caps.
 His final international was a June 2011 European Championship qualification match against Bulgaria.